TommyM2/About-Me/WhereImFrom.md

 My dad is from the english side and my mom is from the french side of Cameroon.
 I never really bothers on trying to learn how to speak freanch, but now that I think about it, I shpuld have tried to learn how to speak it.
 Welp I can always still learn.

+### Fun Facts
+*The first Europeans to explore Cameroon were Portuguese navigators who sailed up the Wouri River in 1472.j *The flag of Cameroon comprises vertically strips of green, red and yellow with a central yellow star.
+The star symbolises national unity, the green stripe symbolises the vegetation of the south, yellow the savannas of the north and the red represents a link between the north and south and stands for national sovereignty.
+*There are as many as 275 local languages spoken in Cameroon, making it one of the most linguistically diverse countries.
+*In fact, Cameroon is the ninth most linguistically diverse country in the world and the second in Africa after Nigeria *Mount Cameroon is also one of Africa’s largest and most active volcanoes.
 ![Image of a Cameroon Flag](https://wonderfulengineering.com/wp-content/uploads/2015/08/Cameroon-Flag-2.jpg)